 The currency is the British Pound (GBP), which is divided into 100 pence.
 ATMs are available in almost all towns and Visa, MasterCard, and American Express are widely accepted; visitors with other cards should check with their credit card companies in advance.
 Foreign currency can be exchanged at bureaux de change and large hotels, however better exchange rates are likely to be found at banks.

 The international country dialling code for the UK is +44.
-Mobile phone coverage is extensive.
-Internet cafes are available in all major towns and cities, train stations, and airports.
-Wifi is also widely available.
+Mobile phone coverage is extensive and free wifi is widely available in pubs and coffee shops.

 The Cardiff Aiport Express bus service runs every 30 minutes during the day, seven days a week.
 Journey time to Cardiff from the airport is approximately 35 minutes and the bus fare is approximately £5 one way.
 A rail link also connects Cardiff International Airport to Cardiff Central and Bridgend.
 Trains run each direction every hour daily (every two hours on Sunday) with onward connections to other destinations on the rail network.
 A shuttle connects the airport to the nearby train station in 10 minutes, costing about £1.